fczuardi/fellowship/README.md

 # Open Innovators Fellowship

-A collaborative program empowering creative individuals to contribute to open-source projects that promote autonomy and individual freedom through mentorship, skill-building, and a welcoming atmosphere.
+A collaborative program empowering creative individuals to contribute to free-software and open-source projects.

 ## Mission

 Our mission is to cultivate a global community of innovative individuals dedicated to developing open-source projects that empower people with financial autonomy, privacy, and self-sovereignty.
-Through mentorship, skill development, and the creation of a supportive atmosphere, we aim to foster collaboration and inspire meaningful contributions to the open-source ecosystem.
+Through mentorship, skill development, and the creation of a supportive atmosphere, we aim to foster collaboration and inspire meaningful contributions to open ecosystems.

 ## Structure